armory/docs/content/en/docs/armory-admin/tls-configure.md

 ---
-title: Spinnaker Services TLS
+title: Configuring TLS for Spinnaker Services
-weight: 44
+linkTitle: Configuring TLS
 aliases:
   - /spinnaker_install_admin_guides/spinnaker-services-tls/
   - /spinnaker_install_admin_guides/services_tls/
   - /spinnaker-install-admin-guides/spinnaker-services-ssl/
+description: Spinnaker services communicate with each other and can exchange potentially sensitive data.
+Enabling TLS between services ensures that this data is encrypted and that a service will only communicate with another service that has a valid certificate.
 ---

-Spinnaker services communicate with each other and can exchange potentially sensitive data.
-Enabling TLS between services ensures that this data is encrypted and that a service will only communicate with another service that has a valid certificate.

-Switching from plain HTTP to HTTPS will cause some short disruption to the services as they become healthy at different times.
+> Switching from plain HTTP to HTTPS will cause some short disruption to the services as they become healthy at different times.

 ## Overview